Back to Top

 Welcome to the EQ8 Block Spotlight!
 Each month we highlight a block from the EQ8 Block Library with a few design ideas.
 Then we want you to show us what you can do with the block.
 We hope these posts will inspire you to try something new and expand your EQ skills! :-D

-Where to find it: 03 Foundation Pieced > Flying Geese
+Where to find it: 01 Classic Pieced > Feathered Stars

 Design ideas to spark your creativity

-What would you design with the Simple Design block?
+What would you design with the Feathered Star in Star block?
 Post a quilt or two in the comments below.
 It can be as simple or as complex as you’d like (it just has to use the featured block!).

 Export an Image of your Quilt